 A tree inventory is the gathering of accurate information on the health and diversity of a community forest.
 Tree inventories focus on the attributes of individual trees, as compared to a Forest inventory which seek to assess timber attributes on forest stands.

-In August of 2016, the City of Jacksonville released an RFP to inventory all trees located in the city under the management of the Public Works Department.
+In August of 2016, the City of Jacksonville released an RFP for a tree inventory for all the city trees under the management of the Public Works Department.
 The ArborPro team successfully inventoried 27,000 trees in 75 parks.
-Following the completion of the Parks Tree Inventory, the City of Jacksonville amended the contract for ArborPro, Inc. to re-survey 27,000 street trees from a previous tree inventory project.
-The City of Jacksonville is now using the ArborPro Tree Management system to manage it’s Urban Forest.
+After completing the parks tree inventory, the City of Jacksonville amended the contract for ArborPro, Inc. to survey 27,000 street trees previously inventoried during a past tree inventory project.
+The City of Jacksonville now uses the ArborPro Inc. Tree Management Software to manage it’s Urban Forest.

-On April 28, 2015, the City of Grand Rapids, Michigan awarded their tree inventory project to ArborPro, Inc. The project included a comprehensive city-wide tree inventory including stumps and vacant planting sites.
+In April 2015, the City of Grand Rapids, Michigan awarded their tree inventory project to ArborPro, Inc. The project included a comprehensive city-wide tree inventory including stumps and vacant planting sites.
 Over the course of a few months, ArborPro, Inc. inventoried over 73,000 trees throughout the City.
-The lead project manager for ArborPro, Inc was William Brown.
-William provided the City Arborist, Joe Sulak, with weekly updates of the project progress and kept constant communication with Mr. Sulak.
-The local government project was completed with a two-man team from September of 2015 through March of 2016.
-Due to winter weather conditions the ArborPro team was not working in Grand Rapids in the months of December and January.
-Following the completion of the project Mr. Sulak sent us the quoted email below thanking William for his hard work and his professionalism throughout the project.
+Lead ArborPro project manager, William Brown kept constant communication with the city arborist, Joe Sulak, providing him weekly updates on the project’s progress.
+A two-man ArborPro completed this project in less than five months.
+Following the completion of the project Mr. Sulak sent an email, quoted below, thanking William for his hard work and professionalism throughout the project.

 Good Morning Bill,